foofork/riptidecrawler-test-sites/README.md

 * ✅ Built-in health checks
 * ✅ Fast startup (~10 seconds)
 * ✅ No external APIs or DBs required

 ---

+### 🧩 Relationship to RipTideCrawler

+RipTide Test Sites is an **agnostic** testing platform for web crawlers, extractors, and agents — but it was **originally built to validate** and **benchmark** the full feature set of [**RipTideCrawler**](https://github.com/foofork/riptidecrawler).

+It covers 100 % of common crawling and extraction cases exercised by RipTideCrawler, including:

+* WASM-based selector extraction
+* LLM fallback extraction
+* Static vs headless routing
+* PDF and binary handling
+* Robots/sitemap compliance
+* Real-time NDJSON / SSE / WebSocket streaming
+* Job storage + pagination
+* Multi-language and encoding edge cases
+* Auth / session / rate-limit resilience

+> 💡 A **“testbed for any web crawler”**.

+---

+You can drop that section right after **“📋 Overview”** or just before **“🏗️ Architecture”**.
+That placement makes it clear that the project is reusable, but its *design intent* and feature coverage are aligned with your own crawler’s goals.

+---